This week is the beginning of summer pruning time for fruit growers. I've also got some thoughts on pesky bindweed

 - It is worth investing in an automatic watering system if you are going away.
 Excellent drip systems are now available to regularly water pots, hanging baskets and greenhouses.

-- If your plants have a pest or disease that you don’t recognise then post a clear picture under the Questions tab on the top menu and your problem may be solved.
-Many experts are waiting to help you out on this uber-friendly app!
+If your plants have a pest or disease that you don’t recognise then post a clear picture under the 'Questions' tab on the top menu.
+Many experts are waiting to help you out on Candide!

-- It’s time to tackle any bindweed that is strangling plants.
+It’s time to tackle any bindweed that is strangling your plants.
 If it is growing up and through plants, pull it aside and treat with Roundup Weedkiller Gel.

 - Photinia Red Robin can get very big, and now that the new red shoots have faded to green, now's a good time to cut things back.
 You will then get a flush of new red shoots in a few weeks.

 - Late flowering rhododendrons and azaleas can now have the dead blooms snapped off to improve the plant's shape.

 Remove dead flowers from bedding plants.
 Some, such as petunias

 , will stop producing new flowers when they are producing seeds.